With touch interactions, your app can translate and use physical gestures to emulate the direct manipulation of UI elements.

 |Stretch||Manipulation gesture||Two or more fingers touch the screen and move farther apart.|

 A manipulation is the immediate, ongoing reaction or response an object or UI has to a gesture.
 For example, both the slide and swipe gestures typically cause an element or UI to move in some way.

 The final outcome of a manipulation, how it is manifested by the object on the screen and in the UI, is the interaction.

 Interactions depend on how a manipulation is interpreted and the command or action that results from the manipulation.
 For example, objects can be moved through both the slide and swipe gestures, but the results differ depending on whether a distance threshold is crossed.
-Slide can be used to drag and drop an object or pan a view while swipe can be used to select an item or display the AppBar.
+Slide can be used to drag an object or pan a view while swipe can be used to select an item or display the AppBar.

-This section describes some common interactions used in Windows 8.
+This section describes some common interactions.

 The press and hold gesture displays detailed info or teaching visuals (for example, a tooltip or context menu) without committing to an action or command.
 Panning is still possible if a sliding gesture is started while the visual is displayed.
 For more info, see Guidelines for visual feedback.